Dr. Brian D. Yontz

-Brian D. Yontz, Associate Professor of Education, came to the Department of Education at Wittenberg University in the Fall of 2006.
+Brian D. Yontz, Associate Professor of Education, Foundations, Educational Policy and Urban Education.
+He came to the Department of Education at Wittenberg University in the Fall of 2006.
 Brian is a product of the Springfield City Schools and considers it a true blessing to work with the students and teachers in Clark County and the Springfield City Schools.
 From 2006-2009, Brian served as the Director of Student Teaching and Teacher Placement.
 In the fall of 2009, Brian moved into a full time teaching position.
 Brian teaches courses in urban education, educational psychology, and foundations of education at the graduate and undergraduate level.
-In addition, Brian is a Faculty Athletics Representative at Wittenberg and serves as a Board of Examiners for the Council for the Accreditation of Educator Preparation (CAEP).
-In the past, Brian has served the Education Department at as the Director of Licensure and Program Approval.
-Prior to coming to Wittenberg, Brian was the Partnership and Outreach Coordinator at Wright State University in Dayton, Ohio.
-Along with working extensively in partnership schools, Brian also supervised student teachers and practicum students at WSU.
+In addition, Brian is a Faculty Athletics Representative at Wittenberg and serves as a Board of Examiner member for the Council for the Accreditation of Educator Preparation (CAEP).
+In the past, Brian has served the Education Department as the Director of Licensure and Program Approval.
+Prior to coming to Wittenberg, Brian was the Partnership and Outreach Coordinator at Wright State University in Dayton, Ohio and worked at Stivers School for the Arts in the Dayton Public Schools.

-Brian is the author of multiple peer reviewed articles and book chapters and has presented at numerous state and national conferences.
-His main areas of research are initial teacher education program policy and design, urban schooling, and the intersection of society, history, human development, and schools.
-In 2015, he won the Scholar Award from the Association of Independent Liberal Arts Colleges for Teacher Education for research focused on alternative pathways of teacher credentialing.
+Brian is the author of multiple peer reviewed articles and book chapters and has presented at numerous state, national, and international conferences.
+His main areas of research are initial teacher education program policy and design, urban schooling, and the intersection of society, history, policy, and schools.
+In 2015, he won the National Scholar Award from the Association of Independent Liberal Arts Colleges for Teacher Education for research focused on alternative pathways of teacher credentialing.
 One of Brian’s professional highlights was the opportunity to study with Dr. John Goodlad and going through the National Network for Educational Renewal’s Leadership Associates Program in 2006.

 Brian has a B.A. from Asbury College, a M.S. from Wright State University and a Ph.D. from The Ohio State University.
 He has completed 6 full marathons, is an avid golfer, traveled to 48 states, and serves on the Clark County area committee for Young Life.
 He lives in Springfield with three incredible girls, his wife Erin and daughters Claire and Caroline.